harmony-one/s/progress/sun-hyuk-ahn.md

+2023-01-27 Sat: Continued working on the lottery.

+2023-01-26 Fri: Dotcountry inscription to work with Telegram inscriptions.
+Started preparing for next week's lottery.

 2023-01-25 Thu: Started dotcountry inscription to allow single domain owners to have user access.
 Assigned tasks to Yuriy and Artem related to dotcountry inscription.

 2023-01-24 Wed: q.country configuration and setup.
 Implemented lottery logic along with Yuriy.
 Flip configuration for user deployment.